 5. Join a Running Challenge

-If your family and/or friends are inclined, you might want to get them to join in too for some sort of prize.
-I’ve done this several summers with my family where we’ve had competitions to see who walks/runs the farthest.
+If your family and/or friends are inclined, ask them to join in too for some sort of prize.
+I’ve done this several summers with my family.
+We’ve had competitions to see who walks/runs the farthest.
 It’s a great way to get everyone exercising, and a competition makes it fun!

 6. Change Up Your Routes